 In the Tennessee Department of Education’s “2016-2017 Blended Learning Pilot Report,” researchers investigated whether blended learning increased student achievement.
 The authors reported, “The results, taken as a whole, show a positive relationship between participating in the blended learning pilot and increased test scores.”
 I should note here that these results are encouraging, but the authors point out that these results should be further substantiated through more research.

-In contrast, in “Reaching Further and Learning More?
+In “Reaching Further and Learning More?
 Evaluating Public Impact’s Opportunity Culture Initiative,” Ben Backes and Michael Hansen investigated the effectiveness of different staffing models, including a blended learning model, and found: “Less optimistically, however, we also find … significant and negative results associated with Opportunity Culture’s blended learning model in some specifications” (emphasis added).

 How can both of these studies be right?
 More importantly, is there a single, actionable takeaway from them?
 The answer lies in how the two programs used ed tech to blend instruction.
-In the first study, ed tech was used in a “deliberate, measured” way to increase students’ ownership of their learning, to differentiate instruction, and to allow teachers to focus on the students that needed the most support.
-In the second, ed tech was used to expose more students to “lecture-based instruction” led by effective teachers, and to deliver center-based activities facilitated by paraprofessionals to small groups of students.
+In the first study, ed tech was used in a “deliberate, measured” (p.
+1) way to increase students’ ownership of their learning, to differentiate instruction, and to allow teachers to focus on the students that needed the most support.
+In the second, ed tech was used to expose more students to “lecture-based instruction” (p.
+7) led by effective teachers, and to deliver center-based activities facilitated by paraprofessionals to small groups of students.

 From my perspective, the varied results demonstrate the importance of using ed tech to support what we already know to be good teaching as opposed to less-effective practices.
 The first study investigated blending that was used to prioritize known-effective practices and allowed teachers to spend more time on providing more personalized instruction for more students, thus resulting in positive impacts.
 Alternatively, the blended environment in the second study prioritized less-effective instructional practices (lecture) and actually took effective teachers away from working closely with small groups of students and differentiating instruction, resulting in no, or even negative, impacts.